 What is Skip-Lot Sampling?

 In a skip-lot sampling plan, you don’t inspect every lot the manufacturer produces.
-Certain lots are inspected, while others are “skipped.”
-This is a common inspection practice for companies that consistently produce a high volume of the same type of product and whose manufacturers consistently meet or exceed their quality standards.
+Some lots are “skipped.”
+This is a common inspection practice for companies that consistently produce a high volume of the same type of product, and their manufacturers consistently meet or exceed their quality standards.

 Is Skip-lot Sampling Right for Your Company?

 Skip-lot sampling doesn’t generally serve businesses that make infrequent or small purchases of a product.
-For example, they wouldn’t be appropriate if you only order a particular product once a quarter.
+For example, they wouldn’t be appropriate if you only order a particular product SKU once per quarter.

 Skip-lots are a smart strategy for companies that: